-Multiple stakeholders converge within the framework of these activities, among them Internet service provider (ISP) managers and technical staff, network engineers, experts in new technologies, Internet exchange point operators (IXPs/NAPs), content providers, international carriers, as well as Regional Internet Registry and ICANN staff, and government, academic sector and civil society representatives.
+Each meeting is typically attended by more than 500 experienced professionals from leading Internet organizations as well as government, academia and civil society representatives.
+For the most part, participants are Internet service provider (ISP) managers and technical staff, network engineers, experts in new technologies, Internet exchange point operators (IXPs/NAPs), content providers, international carriers, Regional Internet Registry and ICANN staff, as well as government, academic sector and civil society representatives.